|Born||in Cleveland Heights, Ohio, USA|

 Mini Bio (1)

 After she recovered, she abandoned college and studied acting.
-Like any struggling actor, she did commercials and guest-starred on 70s TV shows like Police Woman: Task Force: Cop Killer: Part 1 (1976) and Wonder Woman (1975) where she played Lynda Carter's little sister, Wonder Girl.
-She also made her feature film debut in the embarrassing soft-core porn film Slumber Party '57 (1976).
+Like any struggling actor, she did commercials and guest-starred on 70s TV shows like Police Woman: Task Force: Cop Killer: Part 1 (1976) and Wonder Woman (1975), where she performed as Diana's little sister, Wonder Girl.
+She also made her feature film debut in the embarrassing soft-core porn film, Slumber Party '57 (1976).
 (Years later on Inside the Actors Studio (1994), host James Lipton asked her to name her first film, and she refused to answer him.)
-Her next two films French Postcards (1979) and Thank God It's Friday (1978) did absolutely nothing for her career.
+Her next two films, French Postcards (1979) and Thank God It's Friday (1978), did absolutely nothing for her career.
 When Sissy Spacek said no to playing the character Sissy in Urban Cowboy (1980), almost every young actress in Hollywood pursued the role.
 Debra won the role over a then-unknown Michelle Pfeiffer and gave a star-making performance as John Travolta's wife.
 Her handling of the mechanical bull made her a new kind of sex symbol.
 She would always remain grateful to her director James Bridges for threatening to quit the film if the studio didn't cast her.
 However, she followed it up with a flop, Cannery Row (1982).
 But, she became part of one of the top-grossing films of all time by providing her deep, throaty voice to the title character of E.T. the Extra-Terrestrial (1982) as a favor to the film's director Steven Spielberg (Note: IMDB cast list for E.T. indicates Pat Welsh as the voice for that character.).
 She also appeared in the film for a few seconds in the Halloween scene, where she is wearing a zombie mask and carrying a poodle.
-She received her first Academy Award nomination as Best Actress for the huge hit An Officer and a Gentleman (1982), where her on-screen love scenes with Richard Gere became just as legendary as her off-screen fights with him and with director Taylor Hackford.
+She received her first Academy Award nomination as Best Actress for the huge hit, An Officer and a Gentleman (1982), where her on-screen love scenes with Richard Gere became just as legendary as her off-screen fights with him and with director Taylor Hackford.